Cloudlynx/docs/gettingstarted.rst

 6. The private key is available for download (the web browser may prompt you with download options).
 Cloudlynx will only store the public key in the project.
 7. The keypair now appears on the list of available keypairs under **Access & Security > Keypairs**.

+.. sidebar:: **Note:**

-**Note:** The private key has been generated in the browser and there is no copy of the private key in the cloud nor is there a recovery option.
+   The private key has been generated in the browser and there is no copy of the private key in the cloud nor is there a recovery option.
 The only existing copy is the one you have saved (the .pem file).
 Treat it like any other private key you may have and make sure not to lose it.

 .. image:: _static/gettingstarted/fig6.png
    :alt: Create Keypair